nicolemilos/Peek-A-Nut/docs/README.md

 # 🐿️ **Peek-A-Nut**

 > Peek-A-Nut is a cozy hidden object game where you help Hazel the squirrel gather nuts before winter!
-Search, click, and collect while avoiding tricky decoys—all within a limited time! 🌰✨
+Search, click, and collect while avoiding tricky decoys - all within a limited time! 🌰✨

 ---